Why Is My Dolphin Pool Cleaner Not Moving?

 Updated:

-If you own a Dolphin pool cleaner, you know how convenient it is to have a machine that can clean your pool without any effort from you.
-However, if you find your Dolphin pool cleaner not moving when you turn it on it can be frustrating and leave you with a dirty pool.
+If you own a Dolphin pool cleaner, you know how convenient it is to have a machine that can clean your pool without any effort.
+However, if you find your Dolphin pool cleaner not moving when you turn it on, it can be frustrating and leave you with a dirty pool.

 There are several reasons why your Dolphin pool cleaner may not be moving, and it’s important to identify the issue to get it fixed.